news

 channels co-sponsoring

-NORDIC BALTIC DEVELOPMENT ASSOCIATION OF THE WHITE CROSS
+EUROPEAN DEVELOPMENT INITIATIVE OF THE WHITE CROSS

 INITIATIVE SMART&DIGITALCITIES